-Cosy living room with lounge suites, flat screen digital tv with satellite connection for English channels, dvd player with selection of dvds, French doors to square.
+Cosy living room with lounge suites, flat screen digital TV with satellite connection for English channels, DVD player with good selection of DVDs.
+French doors to square.

-Upstairs main double bedroom with lovely rural views, second bedroom with double sofabed and third children's bedroom with bunk beds.
+Upstairs main double bedroom with lovely rural views, second bedroom with double sofabed, children's bedroom with bunk beds and nursery with cot.

 All newly decorated, with new french linen and accessories.

-Main bathroom upstairs with bath, shower, wc and hand basin.
-Downstairs utility room with washer, wc and hand basin.
+Main bathroom upstairs with bath, shower, WC and hand basin.
+Downstairs utility room with washer, second WC and hand basin.
 Lovely hot showers with plenty of hot water.

 Portable gas heater and electric heaters throughout